 Clearly Nintendo has something up its sleeve for the Switch 2, and we wonder if it's going to follow in the footsteps of Sony and Microsoft, both of which launch hardware upgrades at strategic intervals to prolong the current generation.

 Based on these industry trends, it would make sense for Nintendo to release an upgraded version of the Switch hardware between two and three years into its lifetime, which would mean we could see Nintendo Switch 2.0 in 2019 or 2020.
-With an iterative approach that sees a power upgrade and some design refinements, this could see the Switch line run easily into 2022.
+With an iterative approach that sees a power upgrade and some design refinements, it could be that we see the Switch line run easily into 2022.

-We'd expect Nintendo to release a new model before the Xbox Two or PS5 hit selves – likely in late 2020 – chiming with a report from the Wall Street Journal that predicted a new Nintendo Switch model in mid-to-late 2019.
+We'd expect Nintendo to release a new model before the Xbox Two or PS5 hits shelves – likely in late 2019 – chiming with a report from the Wall Street Journal that predicted a new Nintendo Switch model in mid-to-late 2019.
 Nintendo president Shuntaro Furukawa has since shut those rumors down, however, saying no successor was currently in the works.

 New Nintendo Switch price